-Siobhán Clarke is a Professor in the School of Computer Science and Statistics at Trinity College Dublin.
+Siobhán Clarke is Professor of Software Systems at Trinity College Dublin.
 She joined Trinity in 2000, having previously worked for over ten years at IBM.
 Her current research focus is on software engineering models for the provision of dynamic software services to urban stakeholders, addressing research challenges in the engineering of dynamic software in large-scale, ad hoc, mobile environments.
 She is particularly interested in the application of machine learning and autonomous systems techniques, using real-time data, to the provisioning of continuously reliable software services in such environments.

 Prof. Clarke was elected Fellow of Trinity College Dublin in 2006.